SimiaCryptus/gpt-2/README.md

 Please [let us know](mailto:languagequestions@openai.com) if you’re doing interesting research with or working on applications of GPT-2!
 We’re especially interested in hearing from and potentially working with those who are studying
 - Potential malicious use cases and defenses against them (e.g. the detectability of synthetic text)
-- The extent of problematic content (e.g. bias) being baked into the models and effective mitigations
+- The extent of problematic mask (e.g. bias) being baked into the models and effective mitigations

 ## Development